 How to Get a Portugal Visa: Our Comprehensive Guide

 Generally speaking, you don’t need a visa to enter Portugal.
-Technically, anyone with a passport can enter the country for a maximum of 90 days for both tourism and business purposes.
+Technically, anyone with a passport can enter the country for a maximum of 90 days.